ppy/osu-wiki/wiki/Skinning_Tutorial/en.md

 The next thing you will need is a theme or an idea.
 You should have one in mind to create an objective for what you want your skin to look like.
 This is also to help yourself when you need to gather and/or create assets.

 The last thing to have ready is patience and a lot of time.
-Yes, this is very important as new skins (unfortunately) do not complete in a snap.
-Making a new skin can take a week and up to months or more, so give it some time.
+New skins do not complete in a snap but can take a week or even several months, so give it some time.

 ## What's next?